 - Household white goods, e.g. fridges, washing machines, stoves.
-Note: for safety reasons, fridge doors must be removed
+(For safety reasons, fridge doors must be removed).

-- Household furniture, e.g. cupboards, chairs, beds (see entry below regarding mattresses)
+- Household furniture, e.g. cupboards, chairs, beds (see below for more on mattresses).

 Note: Common sense applies, if you are unsure of any item/s, please see the below contact details.

-Mattresses can be placed on the nature strip for hard rubbish pick up however they are going to be collected and recycled via a third party.
+Mattresses, ensemble bases and whitegoods are can be placed on the nature strip for hard rubbish pick up however they are going to be collected via a third party.